 Cancer causes one in every four deaths in the United States, second only to heart disease.
-According to the American Cancer Society, an estimated 1.48 million new cancer cases were diagnosed and more than 560,000 people died from the disease in 2009.
+According to the U.S. Department of Health and Human Services, more than 512,000 people died from the disease in 2015.

 Molecular imaging has become part of standard care for many types of cancer.
 By allowing scientists and physicians to see what is happening in the body at a cellular level, molecular imaging provides unique information to assist in the detection, diagnosis, evaluation, treatment and management of cancer.